rmarscher/react-docs/source/server-side-rendering.md

 app.listen(basePort, () => console.log( // eslint-disable-line no-console
   `App Server is now running on http://localhost:${basePort}` ));
 ```

-> You should create a new client for each request, rather than re-using the same client for multiple requests as otherwise you'll have problems with [authentication](authentication.html) and you may see stale results.
+Next we'll see what that rendering code actually does.

 <h3 id="getDataFromTree">Using `getDataFromTree`</h3>

-The `getDataFromTree` function takes your React tree, determines and runs all queries required, and returns the context required to do so.
-This can be used to get the initialState via `context.store.getState()`
+The `getDataFromTree` function takes your React tree, determines which queries are needed to render them, and then fetches them all (it does this recursively if you have nested queries).
+It returns a promise which returns the React Context provided by `ApolloProvider` (you can use this to get the current store state with `context.store.getState()`).

-At the point that the promise returns, your Apollo Client will be completely initialized, which should mean your app will render instantly and you can return the stringified results to the request:
+At the point that the promise returns, your Apollo Client will be completely initialized, which should mean your app will now render instantly (all queries are prefetched) and you can return the stringified results to the request:

 ```js
 import { getDataFromTree } from "react-apollo/server"